tejeshwarv16/Hospital-Management-system-in-C/README.md

-Here is a README for the hospital management system code in C:

 # Hospital Management System

 This is a simple hospital management system implemented in C for managing patient records, hospital staff records, and inventory.